Best Film for the Canon EOS Rebel G II

-Virtually all available 35mm film for sale today has DX encoding on the canister.
-This allows electronically controlled cameras to detect and set the ISO when the film is loaded into the camera.
+All available 35mm film sold at this point has DX encoding on the canister.
+This enables electronically controlled cameras to auto detect and set the ISO when the film is put in the camera.

-There are a few choices for where to develop 35mm film.
-For a more in-depth discussion of the possible choices, have a look at my article on Where to Get Film Developed.
+There are limited choices for where to have film processed.
+For a more thorough explanation of the options see my article on Where to Develop Film.

-WARNING: Big box stores and pharmacies have stopped processing film locally.
-They ship film away to be developed by a separate company.
-Consequently, you won't receive your processed negatives back.
+WARNING: Big box stores and pharmacies have stopped developing film on location.
+They mail the film off to be developed by a third party.
+Consequently, you will not get your developed negatives back.